aaronpowell/db.js/README.md

 # Contributor notes

 -   `npm install` to install all the dependencies
--   `grunt jasmine-server` to run the jasmine server
+-   `npm run grunt jasmine-server` to run the jasmine server
--   Open `http://localhost:9999/tests` to run the jasmine tests
+-   Open (`http://localhost:9999/tests`)[http://localhost:9999/tests] to run the jasmine tests

 # License